UriKaufman21/Urik/Learning/README.md

 How should you use that?
 Shortcuts?

 ### Full Functionality
-What is the power of it
+What is the power of it?

 ### How Does It Work?
 What is the technology behind it?